yechielw/yechiel.github.io/index.md

   - Web Application
   - Network
   - Mobile Application
-  - Physical / embedded DevicesPhishing
+  - Physical / embedded Devices

   ## Experience

 ### Penetration tester

-**[CyberSafe](https://cybersafe.co.il/) | Jerusalem,Israel | January 2022 -Present**
+**[CyberSafe](https://cybersafe.co.il/) | Jerusalem,Israel | January 2022 - Present**
 - Led a team of penetration testers to identify vulnerabilities in client systems and applications.
 - Conducted comprehensive penetration tests on web applications, networks, mobile apps, and physical devices.
-- Utilized tools like Burp Suite, Nmap, Metasploit, Bloodhound and CrackMapExec to simulate real-world attacks and assess security posture.
+- Used tools like Burp Suite, Nmap, Metasploit, Bloodhound, and NetExec to simulate real-world attacks and assess security posture.
 - Collaborated with clients to understand their specific security requirements and delivered tailored penetration testing services.
-- Prepared detailed penetration testing reports and presented findings to stakeholders, providing actionable recommendations for remediation.
+- Prepared detailed penetration testing reports and presented findings to the stakeholders, providing actionable recommendations for remediation.

+#### Noteable achievements
-- Discovered and repored new vulerabilites to vendors and assigned new CVE's.
+- Discovered and repored new vulnerabilities to vendors and assigned new CVEs.
-- Bug Bounty: Received multiple bounties for vulnerabilities disclosed to public companies.
+- Bug Bounty: Received multiple bounties for vulnerabilities disclosed to various  companies.
 - Wrote and modified custom tools and contributed to the community.

 ### Automation specialist / Compliance manager